corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 What this means to you is that this mod is incompatible with other mods that make changes to the above six (6) planet classes.

+Compatible with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) because it does not overwrite the built-in planetary classes.

+**Not** compatible with [Real Space](https://steamcommunity.com/sharedfiles/filedetails/?id=937289339), but it already activates the same art so you don't need this mod.

-Not compatible with achievements.
+**Not** compatible with achievements.
 Why?
 Planet classes are a gameplay object, even though the ultimate effect of this mod is cosmetic only.

 ## Changelog